Go to Integrations

 Creating Contacts in HubSpot

 Next, you can choose whether or not you want newly created Salesforce records to trigger the creation of new records in HubSpot.
-For true bidirectional sync, you’ll want to have both the bottom option (Create a HubSpot contact when a Salesforce lead/contact is created or updated and eligible to sync) for each section (Salesforce Leads and Salesforce Contacts).
+For true

 Automatic lifecycle stage transitions

-Next up, you can choose whether or not you want actions taken on an associated record in Salesforce to impact the Lifecycle Stage of the record in HubSpot.
+Under More Sync Settings, decide whether or not you want actions taken on an associated record in Salesforce to impact the Lifecycle Stage of the record in HubSpot.
 The important thing to consider here is: when a lead becomes a customer in Salesforce, is that important to translate into HubSpot?

-Salesforce State and Country picklists
+Salesforce State and Country list

 It used to be that state and country were free text fields in Salesforce and could end up being all sorts of miscellaneous values like USA, US, United States, United States of America.
 Salesforce now has the option to make state and country fields dropdown (or picklist) menus instead.
 If you decided to implement the State and Country picklists option in Salesforce, this dropdown will allow the sync between those fields from HubSpot into Salesforce a little easier.